Lost Cause (Tory Lanez mixtape)

-Lost Cause is a mixtape by Canadian rapper Tory Lanez.
-It was released on October 1, 2014, for free download on hosting music websites.
-Production comes from Daniel Worthy, Grave Goods, Ryan Hemsworth, and RL Grime, among others.
-The mixtape is supported by the singles, "The Mission", "Henny in Hand", "Mama Told Me" and "I-95".
+Lost Cause is the twelfth mixtape by Canadian rapper and singer Tory Lanez, released independently for digital download on October 1, 2014.
+The mixtape features no guest appearances, while production was handled by Lanez himself alongside Burd & Keyz, Christian Louie, Daniel Worthy, Grave Goods, Matti Free, Noah Beresin, Play Picasso, RL Grime, Ryan Hemsworth, and Syk Sense.
+The mixtape serves as a follow-up to Lanez's eleventh, Chixtape II (2014).

-Background
+Lost Cause received generally positive reception from fans and is considered a cult classic.
+The mixtape was preceded by four singles: "The Mission", "Henny in Hand", "Mama Told Me", and "I-95".
+For its tenth anniversary, on October 4, 2024, the mixtape was released through Lanez's independent record label, One Umbrella on streaming media, featuring remastered instrumentals while some tracks became longer than their original versions.

+Release and promotion

 After releasing his Fargo Fridays series Tory started to prepare for his mixtape.
 On August 14, 2014, he released the first single to the mixtape, "The Mission", to celebrate the announcement of his tour that was taking place in Houston, Los Angeles, New York, Toronto, Burlington, Dallas, and Atlanta.
-Week after week since then he was releasing the others, "Henny in Hand", "Mama Told Me", and "I-95".
-The tickets were sold on the website SWAVENATION.
+Each week following the announcement of his tour, Lanez began to release the final three singles from the mixtape, "Henny in Hand", "Mama Told Me", and "I-95".
 The mixtape was delayed for two days and was originally supposed to be released on September 29, 2014.
-To hold fans over has released a music video for, "The Godfather".
-On November 10, 2014, he released the music video for the tenth song, "The Mission".
+To hold fans over has released a music video for, "The Godfather", which was released earlier that year on June 6.
+On November 10, he released the music video for the mixtape's tenth cut, "The Mission".
 In February 2015, the music video for "Henny in Hand", was released.